PseudoDevs/IamGhost/abcmd5.md

-Last updated: 2024-04-13 18:21:07
+Last updated: 2024-04-13 18:21:40
-Random Quote: Past a certain point, all the dates grow hazy and confused, and the clarity of history becomes the fog of legend.  -  Hoster Blackwood
+Random Quote: In all the world, violent men are the easiest to deal with. - Irene O'Donnell